MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 Review the common steps to make sure your development environment is set up correctly.
 To port your existing Unity content, follow these steps:

-### 1. Upgrade to the latest public build of Unity with Windows MR Support
+### 1. Upgrade to the latest public build of Unity with Windows MR support

 1. Save a copy of your project before you get started.
-1. [Download the latest recommended public build of Unity](../../install-the-tools.md) with mixed reality support.
+1. [Download the latest recommended public build of Unity](../../install-the-tools.md) with Windows Mixed Reality support.
 1. If your project was built on an older version of Unity, review the [Unity Upgrade Guides](https://docs.unity3d.com/Manual/UpgradeGuides.html).
 1. Follow the instructions for using Unity's [automatic API updater](https://docs.unity3d.com/Manual/APIUpdater.html).
 1. See if you need to make any other changes to get your project running, and work through any errors and warnings.